gitenter/gitenter/doc/requirements/SRS-WS.md

 - [SRS-WS-0011]{SyAD-0032,SyAD-0034,SyAD-0035,SyAD-0039} The software shall provide different default commit (when both a commit number and a branch name is missing) based on different user roles:
     - For document editor, the newest commit edited by the current user should be returned.
+        - *(Should or should not skip the commits which traceability analysis fail?)*
     - For document reviewer, the to-be-reviewed commit should be returned.
     - For document reader (e.g. software engineer), the newest approval version should be returned.
 - [SRS-WS-0002]{SyRS-0087} The timestamp of last modification shall be shown in each document.